 DCS can often be the first governmental agency involved in a situation because it has certain statutory obligations to respond to allegations of child abuse within a certain period of time.
 In fact, that investigation can often occur within hours or days of a report of child abuse depending on the seriousness of the allegation.
 Nonetheless, the fact that DCS has obligations and a responsibility to timely investigation does not mean than the individuals involved in their investigation are not entitled to their constitutional rights including the right to a lawyer and the right not to make a statement.

 As Indiana moves forward and addresses DCS and its policies and procedures, there will likely be changes, perhaps significant changes, to the Department and how it conducts its business.
 Indeed, the recent report notes that moving forward, “DCS may want to consider whether its broad, unqualified definition of neglect may be bringing more children into care than is necessary.”
 Nonetheless, DCS will continue to investigate Hoosier families and will continue to engage some of those families in litigation through a CHINS action.
 Those investigations and legal matters can no doubt occur at unexpected and often inconvenient times.
 An individual knowing what his or her constitutional rights are and having legal counsel involved in that process early on can be vital to protecting that individual and his or her family.

 Looking for an experienced Indiana DCS attorney or an attorney experienced in addressing civil or criminal investigations involving parents and children?
 Contact the attorneys at Keffer Hirschauer LLP today if you have questions or believe your parental, constitutional, or criminal rights have been violated.
 We stand ready to provide our clients with trusted representation and accurate information regarding the law and its application to their individualized case.
-Act now and contact us today at 1-800-NOT-GUILTY or (317) 857-0160.
+Act now and contact us today at (317) 857-0160.